jh3nd3rs0n/jargyle/README.md

 #### 7. 13.
 5. Routing Traffic

-To route traffic, you will need the following rule results:
+To route traffic, you can use the following rule results:

--   `routeSelectionStrategy`: Specifies the selection strategy for the next route
+-   `routeSelectionStrategy`: Specifies the selection strategy for the next route (This rule result is optional.
+If this rule result is not specified, the setting `routeSelectionStrategy` is used.)
 -   `selectableRouteId`: Specifies the ID for a selectable [route](#7-12-chaining-to-multiple-specified-chains-of-other-socks-servers) (This rule result is optional.
-This rule result can be specified multiple times with each rule result specifying another ID for a selectable route.)
+This rule result can be specified multiple times with each rule result specifying another ID for a selectable route.
+If this rule result is not specified, all of the routes defined by the settings `chaining.routeId` and `lastRouteId` are selectable.)

 These rule results can be used with the following rule conditions: